 Forest Restoration Volunteer

-This position provides an opportunity to learn about current and future ecological restoration efforts on the Fernbank Museum of Natural History campus and help eradicate non-native invasive species.
-With this position volunteers will have the opportunity to learn about native woodlands and also assist with restoration activities such as removing invasive plant species and replanting native plant species in forested areas behind the museum.
+This position provides an opportunity to learn about current and future ecological restoration efforts on the Fernbank Museum campus and help eradicate non-native invasive species.
+With this position, volunteers have the opportunity to learn about native woodlands and also assist with restoration activities, such as removing invasive plant species and replanting native plant species in forested areas around and behind the Museum.

 - Become versed in the local ecology of Fernbank Forest and the Piedmont region of Georgia

 - Assist in restoration activities, including removing invasive species (by hand and with tools) and planting native species